 The ILC is open daily from 8.00 – 4.00 on Tuesday, Wednesday and Thursday, and 8.00 – 3.00 on Monday and Friday.
 All students are encouraged to use the area for private study and quiet reading outside of lesson times.
 During the school day the ILC is used for cross-curricular lessons and by sixth form students for private study.
 A member of ILC staff is available to offer study skills advice and to assist students and staff with their research.
-The ILC Manager is assisted by an enthusiastic team of Student Library Assistants from across the year groups.
+The ILC staff are assisted by an enthusiastic team of Student Library Assistants from across the year groups.

 Year 7-11 pupils may borrow up to 3 books for up to 3 weeks; Sixth Form up to 10 books for up to 3 weeks.

 The online library catalogue Eclipse.Net can be accessed in school or at home at https://u012275.microlibrarian.net.
 It provides access to over 900 weblinks along with details of over 12,000 resources held in the ILC including information books, fiction books (over 5000 modern and classic titles), journals, DVDs and audio books.
 Students are encouraged to recommend new titles which area added to the collection wherever possible.
 Eclipse.Net is supported with a free app for iPhone, iPad and android devices which gives access to the school collection and the individual’s account.

 - be a centre for information in school

 - provide resources to support the curriculum and private study

 - promote a love of books and reading